Personal Hygiene

 Making a polite presentation in Thailand consists of being neatly dressed and smelling fresh.
 If you do smell, you have the chance of having it pointed out to you.
 The inevitable stinky situation does, of course, happen.
 When I am in this jam, I state, “I want to take a shower.”
 This lets those around me know that I am not being intentionally rude.

 At many hotels and residences there is no hot water; be warned.
-Many other places280501k3.jpg do not have access to running water.
+Many other places do not have access to running water.
 Instead it is stored in gigantic vats.
 A plastic or metal bowl is used to scoop up the water and dump it on your body.
 Another thing worth noting is that it is incredibly rude to bathe naked in Thailand.
 A cotton wrap around (longyi) must be worn while bathing in public.
 In remote Thailand a public bathhouse can usually be found in the main town.
 Rivers, ponds, and streams are also used for bathing.

 Another way to combat bad smells is to carry a little tube of menthol inhaler around.
 If you see Thais sniffing into a small metal or plastic tube about the size of a Chap Stick, they are simply freshening their noses.